robeden/pco-kiosk/README.md

 ## More Info ##

-For more instructions, including settings for setting up a Raspberry Pi kiosk, see [the wiki](https://bitbucket.org/robeden/pco-kiosk/wiki/).
+For more instructions, including how to setup a Raspberry Pi kiosk, see [the wiki](https://bitbucket.org/robeden/pco-kiosk/wiki/).

 ## Problems or Ideas ##